joshuazacharyjose/restaurant-delivery-angular/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

 <p align="center">
-  Made with ❤️ by <a href="https://github.com/joshuazacharyjose">Joshua Zachary Jose</a>
+  Made with passion by <a href="https://github.com/joshuazacharyjose">Joshua Zachary Jose</a> and team
 </p>